-While it may not always work out like this in the corporate world, bringing your body into balance, or homeostasis, is the function of your endocannabinoid system.
+It’s the body’s most complex signalling system, responsible for bringing your body into balance, or homeostasis.
 And you don’t need to smoke weed to target it.

-Researchers describe the endocannabinoid system as the most complicated signalling system in our bodies.
+Researchers describe the endocannabinoid system as the most complicated signalling system in our body.

-The first endocannabinoid receptor was identified in 1988, and since cannabis is known for its psychoactive effects, read: getting you high, research was focused on how endocannabinoid receptors communicate and influence our brain and central nervous system.
-3
+The first endocannabinoid receptor was identified in 1988, and since cannabis is known for its psychoactive effects (getting you high), research was focused on how endocannabinoid receptors influence our brain and central nervous system.

 But over the last 30 years, we’ve found that the endocannabinoid system isn’t only in the brain.
 It is present everywhere in the body: the heart, liver, pancreas, skin, reproductive tract, you name it.
 And disrupted endocannabinoid signalling has been associated with many disorders, including diabetes, hypertension, infertility, liver disease, and more.

-Cannabinoids: compounds found in plants and in our bodies that talk to your internal signalling system
+Cannabinoids: compounds found in plants and in our bodies that talk to your endocannabinoid system

-"Cannabinoid" is the name given to any compound that interacts with the endocannabinoid system, including the cannabinoids made naturally by your body (called endocannabinoids) and the ones found in plants (called phytocannabinoids).
+“Cannabinoid” is the name given to any compound that interacts with the endocannabinoid system.
+This includes the cannabinoids made naturally by your body (called endocannabinoids) and the ones found in plants (called phytocannabinoids).

-The most well-known cannabinoids are CBD and THC, but there are more than 120 in the cannabis plant alone, and they’re all unique.
+The most well-known cannabinoids are CBD and THC, but there are more than 120 in the cannabis plant alone, and they all work in unique ways.

 Hemp, marijuana and cannabinoids